 Songwriting income can come from a number of sources.
 Here we’re gonna give you the rundown on print music royalties…

-Before we begin you should first know that there are four royalty types that you should be aware of:
+Before we begin you should know that there are many royalties such as:

 And then there’s Print Music Royalties!